Rear exhaust silencer dropped down - all very rusty by Ed3 (Page 1 of 2)

 Hi Ed.

-Yes sorry i did not get back to you I'm the how to is on here somewhere on how to remove the rear bumper
+Yes sorry i did not get back to you I'm sure the how to is on here somewhere on how to remove the rear bumper

 Pearl Firefrost